Skip to main content

 The struggle: Your bedroom is your office.
 You work in pajamas, eat lunch at your desk, and never really "leave" work.

-The solution: Use patches as physical cues.
+One approach: Use patches as physical cues.
 Flow On = work mode.
 Dream On = personal time.
-Your space might not separate, but your physiology can.
+Your space might not separate the two, but a ritual can.

 Scenario 4: Sunday Scaries Are Ruining Weekends